PCB China-How to make electronics in China?

 The best approach is to find an English speaking outsourcing agency with sufficient technical experience and real industry ties to help you bridge the gap.
 Of course, it will cost you extra – but it’s still cheaper than discarding the entire batch of electronics after getting a electronic prototype wrong, believe us.

 This is where your PCB China prototype will be subjected to rigorous testing, fitting, durability assessment and stability tests.
 If you have enough engineering experience, this is a perfect chance to join in the process and thoroughly test the electronic prototype yourself alongside with the local engineers you’ve hired.

 In addition, most factories will offer to send the PCB China prototype to a third-party lab to allow for unbiased testing and engineering scan.

 More often than not, testing will reveal at least a few issues that will be promptly addressed, and necessary refinements will be implementing.
 After that, the process of testing and adjusting will be repeated as many times as needed to ensure perfect outcomes.

 Of course, each extra round of testing will likely cost you more money, so we cannot stress the importance of prototyping enough to breeze through this step as quickly and efficiently as possible.

-This is something that often gets overlooked when it comes to guides on making electronics in China.
+This is something that often gets overlooked when it comes to guides on making electronics in China and PCB China.
 Depending on the features, region and intended sales geography your product will be subjected to certifications which may include CE, FCC, UL, RoHS, or other standards.
 It is important to be familiar with relevant certifications as well as keep in mind that certification does take a fair bit of time.